harshkanani014/krypto-price-tracker/README.md

 ## About The Project

 Krypto Price Tracker API allows users to keep track of their favourite crypto currency price target with flexible feature to add alerts with all crypto currency available and target value.
-User will get notified by email if current price is equal to the target price.
+User will get notified by email when current price crosses or equal to targer price.
 As target is achieved user will recieve email with all details regarding alert created.

 ### Krypto Price Tracker provides the following features: